Malaysia Fast Facts

 The political coalition Barisan Nasional had been in power for more than 50 years, but was defeated by a coalition of opposition parties led by former leader, Mahathir Mohamad, in 2018.

 Opposition leader Anwar Ibrahim, has received media attention in connection with missing Malaysia Airlines Flight 370.
-Pilot Zaharie Ahmad Shah is a distant relative and Ibrahim supporter.
+Pilot Zaharie Ahmad Shah was a distant relative and Anwar supporter.

+Since Malaysia's independence in 1957, the sultans who are the hereditary monarchs in nine of the country's 13 states have selected one of themselves to serve a five-year term as king.
+The king's role is largely ceremonial in Malaysia, and the power to govern resides with the federal Parliament and the prime minister.

 Timeline: